-Brno is a city where you could easily spend days, lazily strolling the beautiful streets, relaxing in the city squares, and exploring secret corners.
+Brno is a city where you can easily spend days lazily strolling the beautiful streets, relaxing in the city squares, and exploring secret corners.
 However, the perfect sightseeing trip can be done in just 24 hours.

 9 AM – Breakfast

 Start your day right and eat a delicious breakfast at the atmospheric ‘Podnik Cafe Bar’!
 Delicious coffee is available, plus all of the classic breakfast favorites, from pancakes to avocado and eggs.
 Best of all, their breakfast menu is served until 2 PM, so if you’re a late riser, you won’t miss out.